GeorgeSchiro/GoPcBackup/README.md

             This wildcard is appended to each folder to backup.
 If provided, it will override the parent -BackupFileSpec (see above).

+            Instead of a wildcard like "*" you can use a filename pattern like "MyFile?.*" to backup a subset of files or a single file.

         -FolderToBackup="One of many folders to backup goes here."

             This is the full path\file specification of a folder to backup.